jolars/moloch/docs/index.md

 ### Themes

-For low-light situations [moloch]{.sans-serif} it might be helpful to use the `moloch-highcontrast` color theme.
+For low-light situations Moloch it might be helpful to use the `moloch-highcontrast` color theme.
 It is enabled like any other color theme:

 ```latex